Seagate/cortx/doc/scaleout/Configuring_IO_Stack.rst

     m0crate -S /tmp/m0crate-io.yaml

 Run the below mentioned command to start the cluster.
-This command is applicable if the node was shutdown.
+This command is applicable if the cluster was shutdown.

 ::